deep-spin/tower-eval/README.md

 # tower-eval
-Repository for evaluation of LLMs on MT and related tasks. `tower-eval` also supports generation with [`vllm`](https://github.com/vllm-project/vllm) and the creation of custom test suites and instructions.
+Repository for evaluation of LLMs on MT and related tasks. `tower-eval` also supports generation with [`vllm`](https://github.com/vllm-project/vllm), the creation of custom test suites and instructions, and a wrapper for `lm_eval` of [`lm-evaluation-harness`](https://github.com/EleutherAI/lm-evaluation-harness/tree/master).

 ## Contents